Before we get started, consider brushing up on these subjects:

 Create and manage custom contact fields

-If your business is running a promotion and wants to give every contact a unique code, this can be generated a few different ways.
+If your business is running a promotion and wants to give every contact a unique code, this can be generated in a few different ways.
 Programs such as Microsoft Excel offer processes that will generate random codes.
-If you search on the Internet for “random code generators” you’ll find third-party sites that offer this service as well.
+If you search on the Internet for “random code generators,” you’ll find third-party sites that offer this service as well.
 We haven’t tested them personally, so we cannot vouch for them.
-After the codes are generated you would just need to copy and paste the codes in a new column in a spreadsheet of your contacts.
-When you re-upload the spreadsheet into Constant Contact, you will assign the coupon codes to a custom field and every contact will be updated with their unique code.
+After the codes are generated, you would just need to copy and paste the codes into a new column in a spreadsheet of your contacts.
+When you re-upload the spreadsheet into Constant Contact, you will assign the coupon codes to a custom field, and every contact will be updated with their unique code.
 When creating an email, select the insert custom field option and choose the field related to your promotion.
+There are a lot of different combinations that could be used with this feature.

 Scenario 3: Need to separate out entire newsletters to several sub-groups.